bevyengine/bevy/release-content/release-notes/viewport-node.md

 The referenced `camera` here does require its target to be a `RenderTarget::Image`.
 See the new [`viewport_node`](https://github.com/bevyengine/bevy/blob/v0.17.0/examples/ui/viewport_node.rs) for more implementation details.

 Furthermore, if the `bevy_ui_picking_backend` feature is enabled, you can "pick" using the rendered target.
-That is, you can use **any** picking backend through the viewport node, as per normal.
+That is, you can use **any** picking backend through the viewport node.

 ## Showcase